Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • The Failure Of Contracts: The Budzynska's endless arguments with their builders about the agreed cost and completion date to refurbish their new restaurant.

-• The Failure Of Contracts: Buying an airline-ticket from a "friend of a friend" travel-agent.
+• The Failure Of Contracts: Buying an airline-ticket from a friend of a friend travel-agent.
 When back in Sydney, my credit card statement shows unauthorised forex transactions, so the airline has to issue a full refund.
-By then the Warsaw agent has disappeared, so the flight ends up being free :?)
+By then the Warsaw agent has moved on to other business opportunities, so the flight ends up being free.

 Bucharest